KieranCG/Milestone2CardPairs/README.md

 The **Memory Matrix** game is designed to challenge and enhance the memory skills of its users.
 The idea stemmed from the recognition of the cognitive benefits associated with memory games, making it an engaging and educational experience.

+To view the deployed website click [here](https://kierancg.github.io/Milestone2CardPairs/).

 ### Project Goals and Objectives

 The primary goal of the project is to create an interactive and enjoyable memory game accessible to a wide audience.
 Objectives include providing a user-friendly interface, integrating external APIs for additional content, and implementing features that enhance the overall gaming experience.

 ### Target Audience

 The target audience includes individuals of varying ages and interests, from casual gamers looking for a quick mental exercise to those interested in memory improvement activities.
+But predominantly it was built for myself to demonstrate use of a website enabled Javascript game.

 ### Scope and Features